Lydia Kallipoliti: Career

 Advanced Architectural Design and an Associate Professor at Columbia Graduate School of Architecture, Planning and Preservation in New York.
-Additionally, she manages ANAcycle a design studio and thinktank in New York.
-Kallipoliti was a visiting fellow at the Canadian Center for Architecture, the University of Queensland, and a visiting critic at the University of Technology Sydney.
-Additionally, she had worked as an assistant professor at the Cooper Union for the Advancement of Science and Art, Rensselaer Polytechnic Institute and Syracuse University.
+Additionally, she directs ANAcycle a design studio and thinktank in New York.
+Kallipoliti was a visiting fellow at the Canadian Centre for Architecture, the University of Queensland, and a visiting critic at the University of Technology Sydney.
+Additionally, she was an assistant professor at the Cooper Union for the Advancement of Science and Art, and an assistant professor at Rensselaer Polytechnic Institute and Syracuse University.

 Exhibitions

-In 2016, she curated the Closed Worlds exhibition at the Storefront for Art and Architecture in New York, funded by a grant awarded by New York State Council on the Arts in 2015.
+In 2016, she curated the Closed Worlds exhibition at the Storefront for Art and Architecture in New York, supported by grants awarded by the Graham Foundation and the New York State Council on the Arts in 2015.
 Other editions of the exhibition were held at Woodbury University School of Architecture's WUHO Gallery, and at the University of Technology Sydney's Art Gallery.